 2019

-William Robinson: Elixir of light, curated by Maureen Hansen, opens at the William Robinson Gallery, QUT.
+William Robinson: Elixir of Light, guest-curated by Robinson’s former art student Maureen Hansen, opens at the William Robinson Gallery, QUT, focussing on Robinson’s profound understanding of colour and light.

 1957–62